 In adults, whooping cough it is less deadly, however it can cause serious health complications for some.
-Between 2011 and 2016, 50.3% of whooping cough reports were in adults.
+Between 2013 and 2019, half of whooping cough reports were in adults.

 Whooping cough is typically spread from person to person through tiny droplets in the air containing the bacteria.
 These droplets are created by coughing or sneezing.
 You can also get infected from other forms of close contact with an infected person, like kissing or sharing food.

 Symptoms of whooping cough generally appear between 7 and 10 days after infection, and infected people are most contagious up to about 2 weeks after the cough begins.

 - If you introduce whooping cough to a household, non-immune members of the household have an 90% chance of getting the infection

 - Whooping cough is one of the most contagious viral diseases in the world, as contagious as the measles and more contagious than chicken pox.

 Whooping cough usually begins like a cold.
 Early symptoms can last for 1 or 2 weeks and may include: